Compose previews

 Annotation class @Preview

-You can always 'command + click' the @Preview annotation in Android Studio for a full list of parameters that can be adjusted when customizing your preview.
+You can always 'ctrl or ⌘ + click' the @Preview annotation in Android Studio for a full list of parameters that can be adjusted when customizing your preview.

 annotation class Preview(